Erik Bazinyan

-Erik Bazinyan (born 21 May 1995) Is an Armenian-born, Canadian-based boxer who holds the NABF and NABA super middleweight titles.
-He resides in Laval, Quebec, Canada.
+Erik Bazinyan (born 21 May 1995) Is an Armenian-born, Canadian-based boxer who has held the NABF and NABA super middleweight titles.

 Biography

-Erik Bazinyan was born in Yerevan, Armenia and currently resides on Laval, Quebec, Canada, Erik Bazinyan states that he had an Amateur career with a record of 108 wins and 1 loss, Bazinyan lost his Father in 2022 which made him focus on his family before returning to boxing in February 2023.
+Erik Bazinyan was born in Yerevan, Armenia and currently resides in Laval, Quebec, Canada, Erik Bazinyan states that he had an amateur career with a record of 108 wins and 1 loss, Bazinyan lost his father in 2022 which made him focus on his family before returning to boxing in February 2023.

 Professional career

 Early career

 Bazinyan began his career as a light heavyweight, winning his first seven fights in the division from 2014 to 2015 as an 18 to 19 years old.
 On 27 March 2015, Bazinyan moved down to super middleweight and knocked Morgan Le Gal in the 5th round of their match.

 Bazinyan vs. Schwartz

 On 3 September 2016, Bazinyan fought Aro Schwartz for the vacant WBO Youth super middleweight title in a 10 rounder bout, with Bazinyan earning the unanimous decision victory.